 Protect your property - know the zones

 Scottsdale Fire Officials are anticipating a significant potential for wildland fires which are fed by dried grasses and flash fuels.
 Brush fire season typically starts in mid-April and continues through September.
-Start taking steps today to protect your property and family during wildfire season!
+Wildfire readiness is key: Start taking steps today to be protect your property and family!
 Download printable brochure.
 (PDF)

 Defensible Space Protects Your Home